ckanchanda/PyBer_Analysis/README.md

 ## Summary
 ![](analysis/PyBer_fare_summary.PNG)
-To adress the disparities among city types and boost ridership in all cities, PyBer can: decrease the prices in fare per ride in rural and suburban cities to make ride-sharing more affordable to riders and increase the amount of drivers in rural and suburban cities.
+To adress the disparities among city types and boost ridership in all cities, PyBer can decrease the prices in fare per ride in rural and suburban cities to make ride-sharing more affordable to riders and increase the amount of drivers in rural and suburban cities.